Nepal has returned to normal after the recent protests. Book your trek with confidence.

 The Sagarmatha National Park Permit can be obtained either at the Nepal Tourism Board office in Kathmandu or at the park entry gate in Monjo.

-The Khumbu Pasang Lhamu Rural Municipality Permit, however, cannot be obtained in Kathmandu—it is available only in the Khumbu region, typically at Lukla or Monjo.
+The Khumbu Pasang Lhamu Rural Municipality Permit, however, cannot be obtained in Kathmandu.
+It is available only in the Khumbu region, typically at Lukla or Monjo.

 As the trekking trail passes through the Sagarmatha National Park, getting this permit is mandatory for you.
 The permit helps conserve the park’s natural beauty and wildlife.
 This permit costs approximately NPR 3,000 (about USD 25).
 You can obtain it at the Nepal Tourism Board office in Kathmandu or at the Monjo checkpoint before entering the national park.